pugofka/laravel-smsru-notification-channel/README.md

-# SMS notification channel for Laravel 5.3
+# SMS notification channel for Laravel

-This package makes it easy to send notifications using [sms.ru](https://sms.ru/) with Laravel 5.3.
+This package makes it easy to send notifications using [sms.ru](https://sms.ru/) with Laravel.

 ## Contents